 An important part of the job, aside from spinning a small metal bingo wheel and calling out the numbers of the resulting ball, was to confirm the winner of each round.
-I did this with the aid of a big flat white board that was covered with lots of small round indentations, each of which corresponded to a number on one of the bingo balls.
+I did this with the aid of a big flat white board that was covered with small round indentations, each of which corresponded to a number on one of the bingo balls.
 After calling a number, I would place the ball in its proper indentation on the grid.
-When someone shouted “Bingo,” I would ask the player to read off her winning numbers, and as she did so, I would check the numbers against the balls on the grid.
+When someone shouted “Bingo” I would ask the player to read off her winning numbers, and as she did so I would check the numbers against the balls on the grid.
 In this way I would catch a few false bingos each night.
 I didn’t like doing this; it’s no fun to inform a gleeful winner that she is in fact a humiliated loser.
-However, since many of the women followed along during the confirmation process, I knew I’d be in trouble if I ever confirmed a false number.
+However, since many of the women followed along during the confirmation process, I knew there would be trouble if I ever confirmed a false number.

 Each week she sat there, alone, eating her cantaloupe.
 It was heartbreaking.
 And then one night I finally decided to do something about it.
 During the intermission I lingered past her table and memorized a row of numbers on one of her bingo cards.
 In a subsequent game I called out these numbers during the first eight balls or so, virtually guaranteeing her victory.
-And it worked: she yelled “Bingo” loud and strong.
+And it worked: she yelled “Bingo” loudly and proudly.
 (As a precaution, I had placed the balls on the slots belonging to the numbers I had called, not the numbers on the balls.
 I did this in case the cantaloupe woman overlooked her bingo, in which case the game would continue and I would need to confirm another winning combination.)